wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/sources_installation.rst

     1- What kind of installation do you want (manager, agent, local, hybrid or help)? manager

 5. The installer asks if you want to start Wazuh at the end of the installation.
-If you have chosen not to start automatically, you can do it with:
+If you chosen not to, you can start it later with:

   .. code-block:: console